 Capps, Donald, and Walter H. Capps, eds.
 The Religious Personality.
 Belmont, Calif: Wadsworth Publishing Co., 1970.

-From 1964 to 1996, Walter Holden Capps (1934-1997) was a professor in the Department of Religious Studies at the University of California, Santa Barbara.
+Walter Holden Capps II was born in 1934 in Omaha, Nebraska.
+He earned bachelor's degrees from Portland State University and Augustana Theological Seminary, and graduate degrees from Yale Divinity School and Yale University.
+From 1964 to 1996, Walter was a professor in the Department of Religious Studies at the University of California, Santa Barbara.
 In 1996, he was elected as a Democrat to the United States House of Representatives, where he served from January 1997 until his untimely death in October of that year.
+Walter and his wife Lois had three children: Lisa, Todd, and Laura.

-As a scholar, Capps helped define the field of Religious Studies.
-He was one of the first hires in the new Department of Religious Studies at UCSB, and his pathbreaking scholarship articulated the interdisciplinary range of the field, from his early anthology Ways of Understanding Religion (1972) to his magnum opus Religious Studies: The Making of a Discipline (1995).
-The latter book was the first full-scale introduction to the history, theories, and methods of Religious Studies, and remains a foundational text in the field today.
+As a scholar, Walter helped define the field of Religious Studies.
+He was the second full-time faculty member hired in the new Department of Religious Studies at UCSB, and his pathbreaking scholarship articulated the interdisciplinary range of the field, from his early anthology Ways of Understanding Religion (1972) to his magnum opus Religious Studies: The Making of a Discipline (1995).
+The latter book was one of the first full-scale introductions to the history, theories, and methods of Religious Studies, and remains a foundational text in the field today.
 His early works, such as The Future of Hope (1970), Time Invades the Cathedral (1972), and Hope Against Hope (1976), explored hope as a theological category.
 During this period, he also published two co-edited volumes on the psychology of religion, The Religious Personality (1970) and Encounter with Erikson (1977), and a co-edited volume on Native American religions, Seeing with a Native Eye (1976).
-Later in his career, Capps published volumes on mysticism and monasticism, including Silent Fire (1978), The Monastic Impulse (1983), and Thomas Merton (1989).
+Later in his career, Walter published volumes on Christian mysticism and monasticism, including Silent Fire (1978), The Monastic Impulse (1983), and Thomas Merton (1989).
 He also turned to moral and political concerns, particularly with The Unfinished War (1982), The Vietnam Reader (1991), and The New Religious Right (1990).
-Capps earned a B.S.
+Walter earned a B.S.
 (1958) from Portland State University and a B.D.
 (1960) from Augustana Theological Seminary, and he earned an S.T.M.
-(1961), M.A.
+(1961) from Yale Divinity School and an M.A.
 (1963) and Ph.D.
-(1965) from Yale Divinity School.
+(1965) in Religion from Yale University.

-Walter’s sustained contributions to the Center for the Study of Democratic Institutions and to the humanities in California and across the nation earned him praise as one of our nation’s most distinguished humanists.
-He was closely involved with the Center, including serving for a time as its Director.
+Walter’s sustained contributions to the humanities in California and nationally earned him praise as one of our nation’s most distinguished humanists.
+He was closely connected with the Center for the Study of Democratic Institutions, including serving twice as its director.
+He also served as the director of the Institute for Religious Studies at UCSB and as a national co-chairman of the Center for the Study of Contemporary Belief.
 His well-known commitment to interdisciplinary dialogue lives on at UCSB in academic programs and research centers.
-For almost an entire decade he offered summer institutes, funded by the National Endowment for the Humanities, for high school and college teachers on issues related to religion and public life in the American polity.
-Capps was former president of the National Federation of State Humanities Councils and chairman of the California Council for the Humanities.
+For nearly a decade he led summer institutes, funded by the National Endowment for the Humanities, for high school and college teachers on issues related to religion and public life in America.
+Walter was president of the National Federation of State Humanities Councils and chairman of the California Council for the Humanities.
 When he was president of the Council for the Study of Religion, he led it to join the National Humanities Alliance.
 Today, in partnership with UCSB, the National Humanities Alliance presents a Capps Lecture series at its annual meetings, honoring individuals for their contributions to the humanities, particularly those who pursue integrity in public life, believe in the power of stories, and are committed to the inclusion of all voices, particularly those at the margins of society.
+In 1997, Walter won posthumously the Martin E. Marty Award for the Public Understanding of Religion from the American Academy of Religion, becoming only the second person to win this prestigous award.

 The Walter H. Capps papers are housed in the UCSB Library's Department of Special Research Collections.